tmr232/regshot/readme.txt

 -----------------
 Introduction:
 -----------------
-Regshot is a small,free and open-source registry compare utility that allows you to quickly take a snapshot of your registry and then compare it with a second one - done after doing system changes or installing a new software product.
+Regshot is a small, free and open-source registry compare utility that allows you to quickly take a snapshot of your registry and then compare it with a second one - done after doing system changes or installing a new software product.
 The changes report can be produced in text or HTML format and contains a list of all modifications that have taken place between